 * Please stay on the trails to protect our plants and wildlife.

-* Please do not climb, sit or stand on any part of the trolls.
-They want everyone to be safe, including themselves!
+* Please do not climb, sit or stand on any part of the trolls, especially their hands and feet.
+The trolls want everyone to be safe.

 * Please do hug the trolls.
 All trolls love to be hugged!